 - Investment programmes move your money into different funds as you get closer to retirement, to prepare you for taking your pension benefits.
 This means you won't have to personally choose and change investment funds yourself. - You can leave or join an investment programme at any time. - An investment programme moves your money automatically on set dates, regardless of how markets are performing and what's happening in the economy at that time.
 As a result, these movements may not occur at times that would give you the best return on your investment. - An investment programme works based on your investment programme retirement date (IPRD).
 If you decide to take your retirement benefits from your pension pot earlier or later, it's essential that you let us know so that we can adjust your investments to reflect this change.
 Failure to do this could result in the mix of investments being inappropriate when you come to access your money, which means there is a greater risk that your pension pot could fall in value if it remains invested.
-You can change your IPRD by contacting us using the details on page 43. - If you're invested in a Lifestyle investment programme and you decide to move your investment programme retirement date (IPRD) to a later date, the programme will not immediately switch your investments to reflect the new date.
+You can change your IPRD by contacting us using the details on page 44. - If you're invested in a Lifetime investment programme and you decide to move your investment programme retirement date (IPRD) to a later date, your investments will automatically adjust to reflect the new date. - If you're invested in a Lifestyle investment programme and you decide to move your investment programme retirement date (IPRD) to a later date, the programme will not immediately switch your investments to reflect the new date.
 As a result, your investments may no longer be suitable and potential returns could be affected.
-In this situation, it may be more appropriate to leave the Lifestyle investment programme. - There is no guarantee that an investment programme will prove beneficial to your pension pot.
+In this situation, it may be more appropriate to leave the Lifestyle investment programme. - If you move from a Lifetime to a Lifestyle investment programme you must choose which growth fund or funds you'd like to invest in.
+These are the funds you invest in before switching begins. - There is no guarantee that an investment programme will prove beneficial to your pension pot.
 Even with lower risk investment funds, your pension pot can fall in value. - If you intend to change the way you take your retirement benefits, or how you invest your money, we recommend you speak to a regulated financial adviser to go over your investment choices.